MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/azure-subscription.md

 > [!NOTE]

-The subscription must have Active Directory based authentication associated with it to enable management of both Classic and ARM-based VMs.
+> To enable management of both Classic and ARM-based VMs, the subscription must have **Active Directory-based** authentication associated with it.
 Create an Azure AD application using Azure portal and make note of Directory ID, Application ID and Key.

 ::: moniker-end